What To Look For When Comparing DTC Performance Creative Agencies

 Compliance Track Record for Restricted Niches

-Brands in supplements, wellness, or cannabis-adjacent categories face platform restrictions that can result in ad disapprovals or account bans.
-Agencies with compliance expertise know how to structure creative, landing pages, and technical infrastructure to maintain platform access.
-We've helped brands in restricted categories maintain 0 bans while scaling spend.
+Brands in supplements, wellness, or cannabis-adjacent categories face platform restrictions that can lead to ad disapprovals or account bans.
+Agencies with compliance expertise know how to structure creative, landing pages, and technical infrastructure so you keep platform access.
+We've helped brands in restricted categories maintain zero bans while scaling spend.

 Types of DTC Marketing Agencies

-• Full-Service DTC Marketing Agencies: Offer strategy, creative, media buying, and conversion rate optimization under one roof.
-Best for brands wanting a single partner for everything.
+Full-service DTC marketing agencies offer strategy, creative, media buying, and conversion rate optimization under one roof.
+They're the right call if you want a single partner for everything and you're willing to pay for integration.

-• Performance Creative Specialists: Focus purely on ad creative production and iteration.
-Best for brands with in-house media buyers who need creative volume.
+Performance creative specialists focus purely on ad creative production and iteration.
+They're the right call if you have in-house media buyers who need creative volume.

 Red Flags When Vetting a DTC Agency

-• Case Studies Without Specific Metrics: Vague outcomes like "increased brand awareness" without measurable results often indicate an agency that can't prove performance.
+- Case studies without specific metrics.
+Vague outcomes like "increased brand awareness" without measurable results usually mean the agency can't prove performance.

-• Promises of Guaranteed Results or Secret Formulas: No legitimate agency guarantees specific outcomes.
-The work requires testing and iteration, not shortcuts.
+- Promises of guaranteed results or secret formulas.
+No legitimate agency guarantees specific outcomes.
+The work requires testing and iteration.
+Anyone promising a shortcut is selling you something.

-• No Strategy for Post-Click Experience: Agencies that ignore landing pages will bottleneck even the best-performing creative.
+- No strategy for the post-click experience.
+Agencies that ignore landing pages will bottleneck even the best-performing creative.

 1. How do you structure creative testing and iteration cycles?

-Look for answers about concept development, variation production, and how learnings feed back into strategy.
+Listen for specifics about concept development, variation production, and how learnings feed back into strategy.
 Agencies with clear processes here tend to move faster and learn faster.

 2. Who manages media buying and how does creative inform decisions?